-In 2014, Mercy James was abducted in the middle of the night from her home in Gwoza, Nigeria, when Boko Haram captured the town and declared it a caliphate.
+In 2014, Mercy James was abducted in the middle of the night from her home in Gwoza, Nigeria, when an extremist group that is located primarily in Northern Nigeria captured the town and declared it a caliphate.
 The attackers took Mercy and other women to the nearby town of Mubi, which had also fallen to the militants.
 Her father is presumed dead, as most Christian men were killed when they refused to deny Christ.

 Mercy stayed in captivity for five months, during which time she was forcefully Islamized, and married to a Muslim.
 She doesn’t give many details about this arranged marriage, except to say that “Every single day came with tears and fears for the unknown.”